guyb27/Override/level06/walkthrough.md

    0x08048866 <+286>:   cmp    eax,DWORD PTR [ebp-0x10]
 ```

-We try to debug by bypassing the `ptrace` to see what the result of the operation:
+We try to debug by bypassing the `ptrace` to see what is the result of the operation.

+We fill the first buffer with 32 bytes and fill the second with a dummy string :

 ```gdb
 (gdb) b *auth+109